Furstein History, Family Crest & Coats of Arms

 The surname Furstein was first found in Austria, where the family gained a significant reputation for its contributions to the emerging mediaeval society.
 The name became prominent as many branches of the family founded separate houses and acquired estates in various regions, always elevating their social status by their great contributions to society.
 Individual bearers of the name first mentioned in ancient chronicles include Wernher Fürstein in 1160.

-Important Dates for the Furstein family
+Early History of the Furstein family

 This web page shows only a small excerpt of our Furstein research.
 Another 117 words (8 lines of text) covering the years 1347, 1524, 1757 and 1793 are included under the topic Early Furstein History in all our PDF Extended History products and printed products wherever possible.